Steve-Shillitoe/research_planner/README.md

    `python manage.py test jobs.tests.<file name>`

-where <file name> is replaced by the name of a test file without its extension; e.g., to run just the test file Test_Functional_dbAdmin,
+where <file name> is replaced by the name of a test file without its extension; e.g., to run just the test file Test_Functional_dbAdmin.py,

    `python manage.py test jobs.tests.Test_Functional_dbAdmin`